madlambda/nash/README.md

 Open issues and PR :)
 The project is in an early stage, be patient because things can change in the future.

+> "What I cannot create, I do not understand."
+>
+> -- Richard Feynman